Modern Latin America

 Friday, September 6: The Colonial Heritage

-[preface to Latin America in the Modern World]
+Prologue to Latin America in the Modern World, xxxv-lv

 Week 2: The nineteenth century